Last Updated on February 21, 2023 by Bestusefultips

 Step 3: Tap Restart.

-Turn Bluetooth On and Off
+Method 2: Turn Bluetooth On and Off

 Swipe down the notification panel at the top and tap Bluetooth to turn it off.
 After 5-10 seconds, tap on Bluetooth to turn it on and try to pair.

-Turn Off Airplane Mode
+Method 3: Ensure to Turn Off Airplane Mode

-Check for System Update
+Method 4: Check for Software Update

 Make sure your phone is updated with the latest software.